 As with other trades, electricians need excellent technical skills.
 They install and repair wiring, so they need to understand circuits and fuse boxes.
-Vista College’s Electrical Technician Diploma offers a hands-on approach that teaches students to install fuse boxes and connect circuits.
+Our Electrical Technician Diploma offers a hands-on approach that teaches students to install fuse boxes and connect circuits.

 Electricians also need good reading and writing skills to understand blueprints and building codes.
-And they use math to make sure circuits are loaded properly.
+They also use math to make sure circuits are loaded properly.
 Successful electricians have excellent troubleshooting skills to diagnose and solve wiring problems on the job.

 Electricians who run their own business also need a solid grasp of business operations.
-This includes skills like project management, which will help you manage many projects at the same time.
-Vista College teaches these business skills through our Electrical Technician Associate’s Degree.
+These skills include project management, which will help you manage many projects at the same time.

 A good understanding of construction technology is also recommended.
 Electricians often work with construction companies to install wiring in new houses or apartments.
-Understanding the construction process is essential when you’re working on new construction.
+Understanding the construction process is essential when you are working on new construction.
 Construction technology includes knowledge of building materials and building codes.

 Electricians gain their skills through a combination of education and on-the-job training.
 You should have a high school diploma or the equivalent.
 Most electricians go on to get a diploma or certificate as an electrical technician.
 Choose a career training school that focuses on practical skills.
 These certificate courses are shorter than a four-year degree and are typically taught by professionals in the field.
-In such a course, you’ll get hands on experience and guidance from practicing electricians.
+In such a course, you will get hands-on experience and guidance from practicing electricians.

-As a new electrician, you’ll assist an experienced electrician.
+As a new electrician, you will assist an experienced electrician.
 New electricians help to set up wiring and circuits.
 They usually work as an assistant electrician for three to five years.